What skills do employers want?

 Organisations want to stay competitive, so it's essential to show employers that you're able to adapt to new situations and learn new skills in the workplace.
 Possessing this skill also tells employers that you're a good leader who handles challenges well.

-To evidence this in your application you could use examples of a time you've learned new skills or processes at university, or an instance when you've adapted to a new or challenging situation in your part-time job.
+To evidence this in your application, you could provide examples of a time you've learned new skills or processes at university, or an instance when you've adapted to a new or challenging situation in your part-time job.

 Find out more